“National Discipline: The Key to our Future”

 The Philippines intends to be active in international markets.
 Our trading strategy shall be dictated by the following criteria:

-a) We intend to achieve eventually a surplus in our international trade.
+- We intend to achieve eventually a surplus in our international trade.

-c) Trading shall follow economic interests rather than ideology.
+- Trading shall follow economic interests rather than ideology.

-d) We shall progressively increase the proportion of our international trade directed to Southeast Asian countries, in the belief that the long-range growth of the Philippine economy is bound up with the growth of the region.
+- We shall progressively increase the proportion of our international trade directed to Southeast Asian countries, in the belief that the long-range growth of the Philippine economy is bound up with the growth of the region.

-Admittedly, this plan requires a period of transition.
-Time for manufacturing industries to adjust for competition in international markets; time to build institutions that will support our manufactured exports, and time to develop new markets for our traditional products and new markets for our new export products.
+Admittedly, this plan requires a period of transition: time for manufacturing industries to adjust for competition in international markets; time to build institutions that will support our manufactured exports; and time to develop new markets for our traditional products and new markets for our new export products.

-In this interim we shall have to seek program loans and we may have to face some uncertainty.
+In this interim, we shall have to seek program loans and we may have to face some uncertainty.
 But we face these uncertainties with much in our favor.
 We are currently working at lowering trade barriers between ourselves and the Eastern Socialist countries.
 The Association of Southeast Asian Nations is progressing rapidly towards economic cooperation and integration.
-We are seeking congressional approval of an Omnibus Tariff Bill, a bill that will enable our industries to compete more vigorously in international markets as well as provide us with the flexibility to enter into tariff agreements to our advantage.
+We are seeking congressional approval of an omnibus tariff bill, a bill that will enable our industries to compete more vigorously in international markets as well as provide us with the flexibility to enter into tariff agreements to our advantage.

 A Self-Sustaining Economy